Linguini with Crab

 - Boil a pot of water and season the water with salt.
 Cook the pasta according to the package.
 Al dente is best as the pasta will continue to cook in the sauce.

 - Reserve ¼-½ cup pasta water before draining.

 - Drain the remaining water using a colander.
 Drizzle the pasta with olive oil and set it aside.

 Prepare the sauce:

-- In a 3.5-quart sauteuse pan over medium heat add the butter, minced garlic, and shallots.
+- In a 3.5-quart saucepan pan over medium heat add 2 tablespoons of butter, minced garlic, and diced shallots.

-- Next, you will add the cooked linguini into the pan with the sauce and crab meat.
+- Add the cooked linguini into the pan with the sauce and crab meat.
 Gently toss everything together.

-- Top with the tossed breadcrumbs and some extra fresh chopped parsley.
+- Top the dish with tossed panko breadcrumbs and extra chopped parsley.

 - Serve with lemon wedges and enjoy!